umarhassan-mitodl/cms.631-spring-2017/content/pages/assignments/how-much-do-you-actually-know-about-commuting-in-boston.md

 {{< tableclose >}}

 To produce this data we used Hubways 2014 bikeshare data.
 In addition, we used a wide variety of additional data sets for comparison points.
 For example, to compare the cost of commuting in Boston by Hubway, T, and car, we used the current cost of a full-priced monthly T pass provided by the MBTA.
-For car cost we used {{% resource_link "e04718e6-3df7-4926-b3f5-b24d1633dc7b" "2011 AAA data" %}} which put the cost for a medium sedan at 57.3 cents a mile, and calculated out the cost of that car commuting the average 7.6 miles per day for 50 weeks a year (assuming 2 weeks’ vacation).
+For car cost we used [2011 AAA data](http://archive.boston.com/cars/newsandreviews/overdrive/2011/04/average_car_ownership_nearly_9000_per_year.html) which put the cost for a medium sedan at 57.3 cents a mile, and calculated out the cost of that car commuting the average 7.6 miles per day for 50 weeks a year (assuming 2 weeks’ vacation).
 The carbon emissions data was based on.
-Calorie data was based on a {{% resource_link "c935ceeb-db21-4caf-b122-f6ad7e85ac17" "bicycle calculator" %}} from bicycle.com and {{% resource_link "31d015fb-629f-43a2-9fa8-2be8ccc90c57" "USDA calorie data" %}}.
+Calorie data was based on a [bicycle calculator](https://www.bicycling.com/food/calories/cycling-calories-burned-calculator) from bicycle.com and [USDA calorie data](https://www.nal.usda.gov/fnic/calculators-and-counters).

 We think this was an appropriate way of approaching the issue – the stereotype of the daily commute is one of a painful slog.
 We, instead, wanted to portray bicycle riding and Hubway use as the opposite of that – fun, whimsical, AND the smart choice.
 Testers within the target demographic responded that they laughed, and they learned something.